How To Choose The Right Motorcycle Ramp

 1. Loading Height

-Every vehicle you are loading the bike on is different to the next and will most likely have a different total height from the ground.
-This is something you need to factor this into the equation.
+Every vehicle you are loading the bike on is different from another and will most likely have a different total height from the ground.
+This is something you need to factor in.

 As a general rule of thumb, a 1:4 ratio is recommended.
 For example; if your trailer height is less than 730mm high, then a 2.3m long ramp would be suitable.